MSchmoecker/Valheim-Pressure-Plate/README.md

 ## Changelog
+0.6.0
+- Added crystal pressure plate
+- Added an option inside the config to set the volume of plate sounds
+- All plates only require a workbench to be build

 0.5.1
 - Fixed MoreGates drawbridge open/close
 - removed min. open time of doors

 0.5.0
 - Added an option to allow mobs to trigger a plate